Core Member Engagement Team

 • Listening to your colleagues and advancing their concerns in your workplace.

-For the majority of Core Member Engagers, this will be a full-time intensive experience.
-Full-time availability is important to the success of campaign activities and leadership development.
-Availability for the four-day training and four-week full-time book off period are mandatory for participation in the program.
+Full-time availability for the training and leave weeks are important to the success of campaign activities and leadership development and are strongly preferred for participation in the program.
 Accommodation may be made for participation with reduced or part-time hours.

-A four-day training and team orientation will take place from September 9-12, 2024 close to the HSA office in New Westminster.
+A multi-day training and team orientation will take place the week of September 8, 2025 close to the HSA office in New Westminster.
 The team will learn important outreach and engagement skills and techniques from experienced HSA staff and other labour activists.

 The Core Member Engagement Team will be considerate of their own health, and the health of others in public settings including worksites.
 If individual health considerations or public health restrictions limit or prohibit in-person activities such as walkabouts or in-person meetings, Core Member Engagers may have to use alternative methods to conduct member engagement such as: